rioualen/gene-regulation/README.md

-# Shared code for France Genomique WP2.6 - Regulation
+# Shared code for France Genomique WP2.6 - Gene Regulation

 ## Purpose of this repository